-This Weeks Sunday School Lesson: “Rejoicing in Restoration”
+This Weeks Sunday School Lesson: “The Widow and the Unjust Leaders”

 TODAY’S LESSON AIMS

 Learning Fact: To retell Jesus’ parable of the persistent widow and the unjust judge.